-consequently courts have wide discretion in determining scope of application.
+"remedial," and consequently courts have wide discretion in determining scope of application.
 There may also be uncertainty over what "liberal" or "broad" construction means.
-But if the principle is reformulated as merely requiring that ambiguities in a remedial statute be resolved in favor of persons for whose benefit the statute was enacted, the principle should be no more difficult to apply (once a "remedial" statute has been identified) than the rule of lenity, which counsels resolution of ambiguities in penal statutes in favor of defendants.
-Absence of this principle from the current Court's lexicon, therefore, may reflect substantive preferences of the Justices as well as recognition of its limitations.
-Then too, the Court may employ more specific or limited presumptions in circumstances in which earlier Courts might have cited the liberal-remedial maxim, or may instead prefer in such circumstances to analyze a statute without reliance on canonical crutches.
+169 But if the principle is reformulated as merely requiring that ambiguities in a remedial statute be resolved in favor of persons for whose benefit the statute was enacted, 170 the principle should be no more difficult to apply (once a "remedial" statute has been identified) than the rule of lenity, which counsels resolution of ambiguities in penal statutes in favor of defendants.
+171 Absence of this principle from the current Court's lexicon, therefore, may reflect substantive preferences of the Justices as well as recognition of its limitations.
+Then too, the Court may employ more specific or limited presumptions in circumstances in which earlier Courts might have cited the liberal-remedial maxim, 172 or may instead prefer in such circumstances to analyze a statute without reliance on canonical crutches.
 Categorizing a statute as "remedial," or even as a "civil rights statute," is no substitute for more refined analysis of the purposes of the particular statute at issue.
-In the purpose of the particular statute at issue.
+173 statute proposes, not only to achieve certain ends, but also to achieve them by particular means - and there is often a considerable legislative battle over what those means ought to be."
+Director, OWCP v.
+Newport News Shipbuilding, 514 U.S. 122, 135-36 (1995).

-Statutes Benefiting Indian Tribes
+Statutes Benefitting Indian Tribes